ujuhope/alx-higher_level_programming/README.md

 ## Higher Level Programming
 ---
-This repository contains all the projects that I have done in the alx-Holberton curriculum on Higher level programming
+This repository contains all the projects that I have done in alx-Holberton curriculum on Higher level programming